hucik14/rational-linkages/docs/source/index.rst

 Authors
 =======

-The toolbox is developed by the Unit of Geometry and Surveying, University of Innsbruck, Austria.
-Namely, the following people contributed to the development and writing
+The package is developed by the Unit of Geometry and Surveying, University of Innsbruck, Austria.
+Namely, the following people contributed to the development:
-documentation:

 - Daniel Huczala (author, maintainer)
+- Hans-Peter Schröcker (supervisor, contributor)
+- Martin Pfurner (contributor)
 - Daren A. Thimm (contributor)
-- Martin Pfurner (contributor)
-- Hans-Peter Schröcker (supervisor, contributor)

 Citing the Package
 ==================

-If you use the Rational Linkages Toolbox in your research, please, cite it as follows:
+If you use the Rational Linkages package in your research, please, cite it as follows:

 Huczala, D., Siegele J., Thimm, D., Pfurner, M., Schröcker, H.-P. (2024).
 Rational Linkages: From Poses to 3D-printed Prototypes.